vipinvkmenon/terraform-provider-exampletime-vkvk/README.md

 # Terraform Provider Scaffolding (Terraform Plugin Framework)
-This is a test scaffold template framework
+This is a test scaffold template frameworka asdf